Guleh/predict_o_matic_api_V1/README.md

 # PredictOMatic

-This is the first version of the predict_o_matic API.
+This is the first version of the predict-o-matic API.
 The current version is private.<br>
 Predict-o-matic is a project which tries to generate predictions for the crypto currency market.
 These predictions are made using self-optimizing machine learning algorithms.<br>
 This API is created using Django. <br> Machine learning, data analysis and sentiment analysis is done using Pandas,